Max Dingle Artist

 At the end of my museum career, I am now back at the start, a full time artist and exhibiting.

-I also work as an independent curator, on a volunteer basis, for the Shoalhaven City Arts Centre , working on approximately one major exhibition each year, not always but usually with a connection to or from the M G Dingle & G B Hughes Collection ; the art works my partner Gavin Hughes and I collected over the forty years we were together.
+I also work as an independent curator, on a volunteer basis, for the Shoalhaven Regional Gallery , working on approximately one major exhibition each year, not always but usually with a connection to or from the M G Dingle & G B Hughes Collection ; the art works my partner Gavin Hughes and I collected over the forty years we were together.
 On 5 July 2008 the Shoalhaven City Council and Gavin and I signed a deed of agreement accepting our bequest of the Collection to the Shoalhaven Regional Gallery Collection.